yrp604/bad64-sys/docs/dev/bnil-llil.md

 * `LLIL_SYSCALL` - System call instruction
 * `LLIL_TAILCALL ` - This instruction calls the expression `dest` using `params` as input and `output` for return values
 * `LLIL_IF` - `If` provides conditional execution.
 If condition is true execution branches to the true label and false label otherwise.
-* `LLIL_GOTO` - `Goto` is used to branch to an IL label, this is different than jump since jump can only jump to addresses.
+* `LLIL_GOTO` - `Goto` is used to branch to an IL label, this is different from jump since jump can only jump to addresses.
 * `LLIL_FLAG_COND` - Returns the flag condition expression for the specified flag condition.
 * `LLIL_CMP_E` - equality
 * `LLIL_CMP_NE` - not equal